 - Hi!
 I am Meheryar Tata, a Chartered Accountant by qualification and a software developer & consultant by profession!

-- In 2 years of running our bootstrapped startup, we had a peak revenue run rate of USD 100k.
-However, we could not sustain it without any funding and had to close down!
+- However, after two years we could not sustain it without any external funding and had to close down!

 - Was it painful?
 Surely it was but we learned a lot of lessons.